grant-humphries/dev-near-light-rail/README.md

 ## Create Updated Streets and Trails Shapefile from OSM Data

-Run the batch file stored here `bin/osm2routable_shp.bat`
+Run the batch file stored here `bin/osm2routable_shp.bat`.

-This script grabs updated OSM data, imports into PostGIS using Osmosis, rebuilds the streets and trails network in a database table, then exports to shapefile
+This script grabs current OSM data, imports it into PostGIS using Osmosis, rebuilds the streets and trails network in a database table, then exports to shapefile.

 ## Create Network Dataset with ArcGIS's Network Analyst